Murder of Sylvia Likens: Funeral

 The funeral service for Sylvia Likens was conducted at the Russell & Hitch Funeral Home in Lebanon, Indiana, on the afternoon of October 29.
 The service was officiated by the Reverend Louis Gibson, with more than 100 mourners in attendance.
 Likens's gray casket remained open throughout the ceremony, with a portrait of her taken prior to July 1965 adorning her coffin.

 In his eulogy, the Reverend Gibson stated: "We all have our time (of passing), but we won't suffer like our little sister suffered during the last days of her life."
 The Reverend Gibson then strode towards Likens's casket before adding, "She has gone to eternity."

 Following this service, Likens's casket was placed by pallbearers in a hearse and driven to the Oak Hill Cemetery to be interred.
 This hearse was one of a 14-vehicle procession to drive to the cemetery for Likens's burial.
-Her headstone is inscribed "Our Darling Dau."
+Her headstone is inscribed with an abbreviation of "Our Darling Daughter."